philzook58/philzook58.github.io/_posts/2025-01-06-python_sat.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Kissat dominated the main track of the SAT Competition 2024.
 It won 3 gold medals!<br><br>Core techniques: congruence closure (SAT&#39;24) clausal equivalence sweeping (FMCAD&#39;24), bounded variable addition (BVA) and vivification.<a href="https://t.co/kCa7LAbtgE">https://t.co/kCa7LAbtgE</a> <a href="https://t.co/keagEQW2OA">pic.twitter.com/keagEQW2OA</a></p>&mdash; Armin Biere (@ArminBiere) <a href="https://twitter.com/ArminBiere/status/1833515116186546472?ref_src=twsrc%5Etfw">September 10, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 The [satisfiability problem](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) on it's face it an extremely simple one.
 At a rough level, it is asking it the is some input to a circuit that can drive the output to true, running the circuit backwards if you will.
-A more accurate description is that it finds a satisfying assignment (every variable is `true` or `false` to a giant "AND" of "OR"s, a logical normal form called Conjunctive Normal Form.
+A more accurate description is that it finds a satisfying assignment (every variable is `true` or `false`) to a giant "AND" of "OR"s, a logical normal form called [conjunctive normal form](https://en.wikipedia.org/wiki/Conjunctive_normal_form).
 This normal form is an analog in some respects to the normal FOILed out form of a polynomial.
 This also makes it a nice intermediate representation of sorts for other [combinatorial problems](https://en.wikipedia.org/wiki/NP-completeness).

 Example SAT solvers come in kind of two flavors: